vultr/terraform-provider-vultr/website/docs/d/bare_metal_server.html.markdown

 * `os_id` - The server's operating system ID.
 * `app_id` - The server's application ID.
 * `image_id` - The Marketplace ID for this application.
+* `vpc_id` - The ID of the VPC which is attached to the bare metal server.
 * `vpc2_ids` - (Deprecated) A list of VPC 2.0 IDs attached to the server.